MNoorFawi/pytholog/README.md

 #[]
 ```

 ###### P.S.
 I wanted to build the whole library from scratch without searching for help or hints.
 But actually I couldn't :D. I got stuck in the query function, I was using stack structure for backtracking but something was going wrong. all domains were inheriting the output from unify function which led to infinite number of variables.
-Until I decided to search and after opening lots of links I found a useful trick here http://www.openbookproject.net/py4fun/prolog/intro.html.
+Until I decided to search and after opening lots of links I found a useful trick [here](http://www.openbookproject.net/py4fun/prolog/intro.html).
 The deepcopy trick of the target domain to keep it independent solved everything. so I used the trick in the query function and modified the unify function.